GabeScott/standard-works-vault/General Conference/1987 October - Follow the Brethren.md

 We have in this conference heard what the Lord would have us know.
 What has been said and what will yet be said should be studied and pondered and prayed over, and followed.
 Leave no question in anyone’s mind where you stand.
 Declare in quiet tones that you love the Brethren and that you are going to follow them.
 Add exclamation marks to your words as you quietly and faithfully follow the Brethren.

-You will find that you will “enjoy the words of eternal life in this world, and eternal life in the world to come” (Moses 6:59).
+You will find that you will “enjoy the words of eternal life in this world, and eternal life in the world to come” ([[Moses 6.59|Moses 6:59]]).
 I am a witness that this is the work of God.
 There is a prophet in our midst, even President Ezra Taft Benson, in the name of Jesus Christ, amen.